Frequently Asked Questions

 How can I let travelers in my department know about this program?

 Linked here is a toolkit to support communication to travelers about the environmental impacts of travel and the program benefits.
-Units are encouraged to request training or presentations from the Office of Sustainability about the Business Air Travel Carbon Mitigation Fund.
+We encourage units to request training or presentations from the Office of Sustainability about the Business Air Travel Carbon Mitigation Fund.

 How can I ask questions or provide comments about this program?